 Steven Shay

 Before earning his PhD, Steve began his career as a middle school history teacher in Lancaster, CA, where he used simulations in the classroom to inspire students to feel personally involved with historical events.
 Now, teaching at Oregon State University, Steve uses Reacting to the Past in his U.S. History survey courses to generate critical thinking and discussion.
-He believes that placing oneself in a historical context is vital to civic discourse.
+He believes that placing oneself in a historical context is vital to understanding historical contingency and civic discourse.